kumarharsh13/Food-Ordering-Website/README.md

 - At user-end he/she can change their basic contact details and as well as there password.
 - At admins-end he/she can perform two task :
     - Add new food to the food menu.
+    - Change the price of cuisine as per inflation rate.
     - View and dispatch order of the customers.
 - Admin can also verify the working of the website from his own end.
 - Use cookies for login into the account.